 You should frequently check your leg to ensure that it is pink in colour and not white or blue, as this will result in ice burn.
 You may apply ice 3-4 hourly, but each application should only be of 15 minutes duration.

-Ensure that you take the tablets (Panadeine or Panadeine Forte) if you have pain.
+Ensure that you take the tablets (Panadeine or Panadeine Forte) if you have knee pain.

 If your pain is not controlled by tablets, please call your knee surgeon.